 A high school GPA, based on college preparatory courses, and weighted for honors and advanced placement courses, is calculated at the end of the applicant's seventh semester.
 The minimum GPA for admission is 3.0 (on a 4.0 scale).
-If a student's GPA falls below 3.0, he/she may qualify for admission based on a sliding scale relating SAT or ACT scores to the weighted GPA.
+If a student's GPA falls below 3.0, MassArt reserves the right to contact the student and/or guidance counselor during the admissions process to further determine a student's college readiness.
 Students are not admitted with a high school GPA below 2.3.

 Transfer applicants must present a minimum cumulative college GPA of 2.5 at the college most recently attended.
 Students with fewer than twelve college transfer credits must meet the freshman standards in addition to the minimum 2.5 college GPA requirement.
 Students who have earned college credits while enrolled in high school but have not been enrolled at a post-secondary institution after graduating are considered to be first-time freshmen.
 They must meet the freshman admission standards, although they may be awarded MassArt credits for college-level courses.

 Exceptions to the Standards

 Applicants with professionally diagnosed and documented learning disabilities must complete the 17 required academic courses with a minimum required GPA of 3.0.
 If a student's GPA falls below 3.0, MassArt reserves the right to contact the student and/or guidance counselor during the admissions process to further determine a student's college readiness.
 Learning disabled applicants may substitute two college preparatory electives for the two required foreign language courses only if they present results of a psycho-educational evaluation completed within the past three years that includes a specific diagnosis of a learning disability that leads to the inability to succeed in a foreign language.

 ESL applicants must complete the 17 required college preparatory courses with two exceptions: